holgerbrandl/kalasim/docs/roadmap.md

 ## Next steps

 honor policy notes
-* relaxedFCFS is expense in java because we can not traverse the sorted list
+* relaxedFCFS is expense in java because we can not traverse the sorted list (can not consume sorted queue)

+**TODO** clean up all compiler warnings

 ## v0.8